Editorial

 What cinema needs is a new authorship model that acknowledges the artist as plural.

 Imagine credit systems where every contribution is transparent, and every department is celebrated as co-creator, not support.
-Imagine cultural narratives that recognize not only the director, but the editor whose rhythm shapes the film, or the production designer whose world-building gives it soul.
+Imagine cultural narratives that recognise not only the director but the editor whose rhythm shapes the film, or the production designer whose world-building gives it soul.
 Imagine education that stops selling the lone artist myth and teaches collaboration as the highest artistic act.
-Imagine audiences who see a film not as a monologue, but a dialogue, a chorus of voices, each essential.
+Imagine audiences who see a film not as a monologue, but a dialogue—a chorus of voices, each essential.

 This is the philosophy behind Filmster.ID: a persistent digital identity that credits every artist across projects and collaborations.
 It tracks creative contributions, connects collaborators, and builds a verifiable history of artistic impact.
 Recognition follows the work, not the marquee.

-The vision extends to a Filmster Network, where films are seen as collective creations.
+The vision extends to a system where films are seen as collective creations.
 Contributions are visible, collaborations traceable, and achievements acknowledged.
 This is not technology for its own sake; it is a framework for honesty in authorship, fairness in recognition, and a healthier creative culture.

 The lone genius was always a myth.
 But myths are powerful; they structure entire industries.